Election Integrity Act of 2021: Runoff and primary elections

 In Georgia, Senate elections employ a runoff system in which the top two candidates go to a second-round runoff election if no candidate receives over 50% of the vote in the first round.
-Additionally, prior to the passage of the Election Integrity Act, special Senate elections (elections held to replace a senator who has resigned or died) used nonpartisan blanket elections, also referred to as jungle elections, in which all candidates, regardless of political party, ran against each other in the first round.
+Additionally, prior to the passage of the Election Integrity Act, U.S. Senate special elections (elections held to replace a senator who has resigned or died) used nonpartisan blanket elections, also referred to as jungle elections, in which all candidates, regardless of political party, ran against each other in the first round.
 The Election Integrity Act shortens the runoff election from nine weeks after the first round to four weeks, which has the effect of reducing early voting for the second round election to just a few days, and replaces the nonpartisan blanket election in special elections with a standard partisan election preceded by party primary elections.
 It would also prohibit new voters from being registered for the runoff.
 According to the Atlanta Journal-Constitution, these provisions have the effect of making it more likely that the leading candidate in the first round will prevail in the runoff.

 The changes have been linked to the 2020 United States Senate elections in Georgia, in which the Democratic candidates unseated the incumbent Republicans, delivering a narrow Senate majority to the Democratic Party.
 According to the Atlanta Journal-Constitution, had these changes been in place for the 2020 elections, they may have made it more likely that the Republican incumbents would have held their seats.
 In particular, shortened runoffs would have shortened early voting, which benefited Democrats in the 2020 Senate races; and no nonpartisan blanket elections in the special election would have prevented the protracted intra-party battles between the leading Republican candidates Kelly Loeffler and Doug Collins, which diverted energy away from campaigning against Democratic candidate Raphael Warnock.

 Long voting lines

 In Georgia, the number and location of polling places is established by county officials.
 Long voting lines have been a problem in Georgia and they are most common in poor, urban areas, which tend to vote more heavily for the Democratic Party.
 The bill makes efforts to reduce long lines at voting stations.
 County officials in charge of precincts with more than 2,000 voters that had waited longer than an hour in the 2020 elections will be required to either open another voting station or add more staff, equipment, or both to the existing station.
-Pollworkers will be allowed to work in counties where they do not reside.
+Poll workers will be allowed to work in counties where they do not reside.